 A highly regarded community representative, her awards include the Celebrate Africa-Australian Captain’s Award for service to the South African Community and a Jo Wilton Memorial Women’s Award, a human rights award from the University of Technology, Sydney.

-Beryl is currently completing postgraduate studies in creative writing and is writing her third book.
+Beryl has completed postgraduate studies in creative writing and is writing her third book.
 She lives in Sydney, on the east coast of Australia, with her husband, daughter, son, daughter-in-law and grandchildren.